obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 # But wait...
 There’s more!

 We also include a [sample application](https://github.com/Vonage/vonage-firebase-extensions/tree/main/demos) to demonstrate the extension in action.
 There’s a link under the “How this extension works” tab of the extension’s page to test it out in your project.
-Just enter the config object and it’s up and running.
+Just enter the config object, and it’s up and running.

 # Giving it a try?